6 Benefits of Using Sunflower Seeds (The BEST Birdseed!)

 One drawback of certain types of bird food is that they’re specialty products that can be hard to find.
 However, this couldn’t be further from the truth with sunflower seeds!

 You don’t have to plan a special trip or spend a ton of money on shipping to get sunflower seeds.
-They’re available at hardware stores, pet supply shops, feed stores, and even grocery stores!
+They’re available at hardware stores, bird-feeding specialty stores, pet supply shops, feed stores, and even grocery stores!

 #6.
 You’ll save time on cleanup (IF you use hulled sunflower seeds)

 While it’s true that not all sunflower seeds are mess-free, hulled sunflower is your best choice for no-mess bird food.